killcodeX/LeetCode-Sols/Important Pattern/ Dutch partitioning.md

 and the output expected is
 `A = [2, 2, 2, 0, 0, 0, 1, 1, 1]`

 To solve the problem, we need to first select the order.
-For this example, let's select 2,1,0.
+For this example, let's select 0,1,2.
-Now we need to have 3 pointers namely start, end, and P, pointing to three different indices of the array.
+Now we need to have 3 pointers namely low, mid & high pointing to three different indices of the array.

-The start will denote the first index of the middle element i.e 0 over here.
-The End will denote the last index of the middle element and pointer P will be used to traverse the array.
+The low and mid will denote the first index of the middle element i.e 0 over here.
+The high will denote the last index of the array.

-The loop will run while the P is not equal to End.
-As the P traverses, if P encounters 2, it will swap it with start and increment the start.
-Similarly, if P encounters 1, it will swap it with end and decrement end.
+The loop will run while the mid is lower or equal to high.
+As the mid traverses, if mid encounters 0, it will swap it with low and increment the low.
+Similarly, if mid encounters 2, it will swap it with high and decrement high.
 The code is as follows:-

 ```javascript
 function swap(arr, a, b) {